Mekelle: 20th century

 The third phase in Mekelle's urban development took place mainly during 1942–74.
 Modern urban sectors were diversified, and new administrative offices were established.
 The Mekelle municipality (founded 1942), telecommunications and post office, Commercial Bank and the atse Yohannes Elementary (in 1952) and Secondary School (in 1960) were established.
 The master plan was issued in 1962.
 Small-scale enterprises such as oil refineries, soap mills, leather and caning bags, costumes and flour mills were established until 1974.
 Most of the industrial establishments, however, have declined, degraded or closed during the Ethiopian Civil War (1974-1991).

 During the 1983–85 famine in Ethiopia, Mekelle was notorious for the seven "hunger camps" around the city.
 These housed 75,000 refugees with 20,000 more waiting to enter.
 During March 1985, 50 to 60 people died in these seven camps every day.
-In February 1986, the TPLF released 1,800 political prisoners from the Mekelle prison in a daring military action.
+In February 1986, the Tigray People's Liberation Front (TPLF) released 1,800 political prisoners from the Mekelle prison in a daring military action.
 The operation was named Agazi, after one of the founding fighters of the TPLF, who had been killed in the second year of the Ethiopian Civil War.

 In a series of offensives launched on 25 February 1988, TPLF fighters bypassed Mekelle but took control of Maychew, Korem and other places along the Dessie-Mekelle road.
 By June 1988, TPLF controlled all of Tigray except the city of Mekelle and the territory a radius of 15 km around the city.
 In response, the Derg had a number of villages around Mekelle burned on June 4 and 5, which included Addi Gera, Bahri, Goba Zena, Grarot, Issala, and Rabea.
 It was not until 25 February 1989 that Mekelle was also occupied by the TPLF, after the government position in Tigray had collapsed.
 Near the end of the civil war, Mekelle was bombed by the Ethiopian Air Force on 27 and 29 October 1989, resulting in the deaths of at least 31 people.

-On 5 June 1998 the Eritrean Air Force bombed Ayder School in Mekelle during the Eritrean–Ethiopian War killing twelve.
+On 5 June 1998, the Eritrean Air Force bombed Ayder School in Mekelle during the Eritrean–Ethiopian War killing twelve.
 A monument pays respects to this tragedy.